marinaconde/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Questions:

-1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r